 - In December 2018, a man was killed and two police were injured by terrorists in Salubanga Village.

 - In May 2017, terrorist groups in Poso exchanged gunfire with security forces.

 Civil unrest and political tension

-Demonstrations are periodically held around the Australian Embassy in Jakarta.
-Expect traffic delays and restricted access to and from the Embassy.
-Telephone ahead for an appointment before going to the Embassy (see
+Demonstrations have been held near the Australian Embassy in Jakarta and the Australian Consulate-General in Surabaya.
+Protests may continue at the Embassy in Jakarta or at any of Australia’s Consulates-General in Surabaya, Bali and Makassar.
+Expect traffic delays and restricted access to and from each location.
+Phone ahead for an appointment before going to the Embassy or the Consulates-General.
+See

-Communal and sectarian conflict sometimes occurs in Indonesia, including in Papua and West Papua.
+Communal and sectarian conflict sometimes occurs in Indonesia, including in Papua.
 Outbreaks of localised violence can also be directed at minority groups elsewhere, including on Java.

-Reconsider your need to travel to Papua and West Papua provinces where there are regular violent clashes between the police and military and armed groups.
-Many clashes have resulted in the deaths of members of the security forces, members of armed groups and, occasionally, civilians.
+Reconsider your need to travel to Papua due to regular violent clashes between the police and military and armed groups.
+Many clashes have resulted in the deaths of the security forces, members of armed groups and, occasionally, civilians.